There’s Always Oregon

-In a dark corner of the parking lot behind the apartment building, Michaela placed a black trash liner over her head, holes torn out to protect herself and Ahmat from the cold breeze and gave Charlie one.
+In a dark corner of the parking lot behind the apartment building, Michaela placed a black trash liner over her head, holes torn out to protect herself and Ahmat from the cold breeze and also gave Charlie one.
+“Hurry up.”

 Now shadows amidst shadows, they slipped down the hill.
 Charlie stayed close, the heavy SinfonX belt now strapped around his waist.

 They crossed a gulley of shallow water where a stream once ran.
 Then they entered the trees behind the apartment complex.
 The lights of Pandolf Medical Center lay ahead.
-Michaela was able to navigate the dim dirt path easily.
+Michaela navigated the dim dirt path easily.

 “Charlie, just stay behind me,” Michaela said.